Japan - In-Depth Analysis: The Imbalance Between Ambition and Capability

 Core Strengths: Precision Enhancement of Mine Countermeasures and Anti-Submarine Capabilities

-Anti-mine and anti-submarine capabilities are the most prominent core strengths of the "Mogami"-class, both of which are directly related to the security of Japan's maritime lifelines.
-In terms of anti-mine operations, the "Mogami"-class employs an unmanned vehicle (/) remote mine-sweeping mode, equipped with autonomous unmanned surface vehicles, and integrates the dual-frequency sonar system from France's Thales (high frequency for detecting conventional mines, low frequency for detecting buried mines).
-This enables automatic mine identification and remote detonation, significantly enhancing both the efficiency and safety of mine-sweeping operations.
+Anti-mine and anti-submarine capabilities are the most prominent core advantages of the Mogami-class, which are directly related to the security of Japan's maritime lifeline.
+In terms of anti-mine operations, the Mogami-class adopts a remote mine-sweeping mode using unmanned vehicles (USV/UUV), equipped with the OZZ-5 unmanned self-propelled vehicle, and integrates the French Thales SAMDIS dual-frequency sonar system (high frequency for detecting conventional mines, low frequency for detecting buried mines).
+This enables automatic identification and remote detonation of mines, significantly improving mine-sweeping efficiency and safety.

-In terms of anti-submarine warfare, the configuration of the Mogami-class is also highly targeted: the sonar system employs a combination of a main/passive sonar (primarily for anti-submarine detection) and a hull-mounted low-frequency sonar (with additional mine detection capabilities).
-In terms of aviation facilities, the hangar can accommodate one anti-submarine helicopter, while the deck can host one mine-sweeping helicopter, providing robust aviation anti-submarine and mine-sweeping support capabilities.
+In terms of anti-submarine warfare, the configuration of the Mogami-class is also highly targeted: the sonar system adopts a combination of the OQQ-25 main/passive sonar (primarily used for anti-submarine detection) and the OQQ-11 hull-mounted low-frequency sonar (also capable of mine detection).
+Regarding aviation facilities, the hangar can accommodate 1 SH-60K anti-submarine helicopter, and the deck can park 1 MCH-101 mine-sweeping helicopter, providing strong aviation anti-submarine and mine-sweeping support capabilities.

 Hull and Electronic Systems: The Misleading "Advanced" Label

-The "integrated mast" adopted by the Mogami-class is often regarded by external observers as a symbol of its technological advancement.
+The integrated mast adopted by the most advanced destroyer is often regarded by the outside world as a symbol of its technological advancement.
 However, in reality, this mast only achieves physical integration and stealth design optimization.
-The radar, electronic warfare, and communication antennas remain physically separated in layout, failing to reach the advanced level of "multi-functional phased array integration" (where radar, electronic warfare, and communication functions are fused within the same aperture).
-Compared to the integrated radio frequency mast of Chinese destroyers, which achieves radar-electronic warfare integration, there exists a significant generational gap.
+The radar, electronic warfare, and communication antennas remain physically separated in layout and have not reached the advanced level of multifunctional phased array integration (where the same aperture achieves the integration of radar, electronic warfare, and communication functions).
+Compared to the integrated radio frequency mast of China's Type 055 destroyer, which achieves radar-electronic warfare integration, there is a clear generational gap.

-Its Combat Information Center (CIC) adopts a circular layout and a wraparound display system, which appears advanced but has actually been exposed as merely a simple splicing of multiple display screens.
-Although the center has achieved full digitization, integrating functions such as combat command, navigation control, electromechanical monitoring, damage control, and unmanned vehicle control, thereby diminishing the role of the traditional bridge and electromechanical compartments, a core contradiction remains: The practical significance of a wraparound display system for beyond-visual-range combat is limited.
-It primarily provides better visibility for peacetime missions such as standoffs and surveillance, and its relevance to actual combat needs is not high..
-Its Combat Information Center (CIC) adopts a circular layout and a wraparound display system, which appears advanced but has actually been exposed as merely a simple splicing of multiple display screens.
-Although the center has achieved full digitization, integrating functions such as combat command, navigation control, electromechanical monitoring, damage control, and unmanned vehicle control, thereby diminishing the role of the traditional bridge and electromechanical compartments, a core contradiction remains: The practical significance of a wraparound display system for beyond-visual-range combat is limited.
-It primarily provides better visibility for peacetime missions such as standoffs and surveillance, and its relevance to actual combat needs is not high..
+Its Combat Information Center (CIC) adopts a circular layout and a surround-view display system, which appears advanced but has been exposed as merely a simple splicing of multiple display screens.
+Although the center has achieved full digitalization, integrating functions such as combat command, navigation control, electromechanical monitoring, damage control, and unmanned vehicle control, thereby diminishing the role of the traditional bridge and engine room, a core contradiction remains: the surround-view display system has limited practical significance for beyond-visual-range combat; it primarily provides better visibility for peacetime missions like standoffs and surveillance, with low relevance to actual combat needs.

 The dual contradiction between construction standards and costs.

-The root cause lies in: The Japan Maritime Self-Defense Force's positioning of the "Mogami"-class is extremely ambiguous.
-It is required to undertake the missions of a littoral combat ship while also expected to function as a general-purpose destroyer, all while maintaining air defense capabilities and cooperative engagement capabilities.
-However, the limited budget cannot support these conflicting demands, ultimately resulting in a distorted configuration where "costs are cut where they shouldn't be, and resources are spent where they shouldn't be."
+The root cause lies in: The Japan Maritime Self-Defense Force has an extremely confused positioning of the Mogami-class, requiring it to undertake Littoral Combat Ship missions while also expecting it to possess the functions of a general-purpose destroyer, along with air defense capabilities and cooperative engagement capabilities.
+However, the limited budget cannot support these conflicting requirements, ultimately leading to a distorted configuration where savings are made where they shouldn't be, and expenditures occur where they shouldn't.

 V. Overall Evaluation

-The "Mogami"-class is not a mature vessel that aligns with conventional naval development logic.
-It is essentially the product of long-term imbalances among Japan's expanding strategic ambitions, limited industrial capabilities, constrained budgetary resources, and the need to balance political demands.
-It can be described as a piece of equipment that is "inherently contradictory and structurally flawed."
-The deployment of this vessel has not only failed to resolve the core challenges facing the Japan Maritime Self-Defense Force—such as fleet size reduction and functional imbalances—but has also laid bare the chaos in its military strategic planning, the recklessness in resource allocation, and the disconnect from practical operational needs.
+The Izumo-class is not a mature warship that conforms to conventional naval construction logic.
+Its essence is the product of long-term imbalances among multiple factors, including Japan's expanding strategic ambitions, limitations in industrial capabilities, constraints on budgetary resources, and the balancing of political demands.
+It can be described as an equipment type that is inherently contradictory and malformed in its development.
+The deployment of this warship has not only failed to resolve the core dilemmas of the Japan Maritime Self-Defense Force—such as the shrinking scale and functional imbalance of its fleet—but has also laid bare the chaos in its military strategic planning, the blindness in resource allocation, and the disconnect from actual operational needs.

-From the perspective of the core principles of modern naval development, a powerful navy with practical combat effectiveness must be built on an equipment system characterized by "functional specialization and coordinated division of labor"—each type of warship carries a clear core mission, forming combat synergy through systematic cooperation.
-Conversely, if multiple conflicting functions are forcibly integrated into a single vessel without regard for actual needs, it inevitably leads to the dilemma of being "comprehensive but not specialized, advanced yet impractical."
-The *Mogami*-class frigate, which attempted to balance multiple roles such as coastal defense, open-sea support, air defense, anti-submarine operations, mine clearance, and reconnaissance, ultimately resulted in significant shortcomings in key capabilities and a misallocation of resources.
+From the core principles of modern naval development, a powerful navy with practical combat effectiveness must be built upon an equipment system characterized by functional specialization and coordinated division of labor—each type of warship carries a clear core mission, forming combat synergy through systematic cooperation.
+Conversely, if multiple conflicting functions are forcibly integrated into a single warship platform without considering actual needs, it inevitably falls into the predicament of being all-encompassing yet lacking specialization, appearing superior but practically useless.
+The Mogami-class frigate attempted to balance multiple roles such as coastal defense, open-sea support, air defense, anti-submarine warfare, mine sweeping, and surveillance, ultimately leading to obvious shortcomings in key performance and misplaced resource allocation.
 This serves as a typical example of violating this principle.